suncoast-devs/handbook/lessons/http-intro/index.md

 DNS translates a host name into specific details, often an IP address, about that host.
 DNS translates a hostname and a record type into a definition.

-When a client initiates a DNS request it sends it's request to one of it's defined DNS servers.
+When a client initiates a DNS request it sends its request to one of its defined DNS servers.
 Often this is a local machine on the network.
-Most routers provide a local DNS service to the devices on it's network.
+Most routers provide a local DNS service to the devices on its network.
 When the request is received, this first DNS server (perhaps your router) will look to see if it has recently done the same lookup and return a stored (cached) value.
-If it has not have an answer for this request it will forward the request to **it's** DNS server.
+If it does not have an answer for this request it will forward the request to **its** DNS server.
 In the case of your local network router, this will often be the DNS server of your ISP or perhaps a custom DNS server from a DNS provider (such as Cloudflare, OpenDNS, Google).
 Since these providers supply DNS to many clients it may have cached this request.
 These servers may forward their request to another parent DNS server.
 Or they may try to resolve it on their own.
-To resolve it on their own they would ask a group of special DNS servers called the "Root DNS Serers".
+To resolve it on their own they would ask a group of special DNS servers called the "Root DNS Servers".
 These are highly secure, tightly controlled servers that are geographically spread.
 It is their purpose to indicate where the DNS servers for TLDs are located.
-So when our request for `suncoast.io` hits a DNS server that need to directly resolve, it asks the _root servers_ for the DNS for `io`.
+So when our request for `suncoast.io` hits a DNS server that needs to directly resolve, it asks the _root servers_ for the DNS for `io`.
 It then asks that server for the DNS servers for `suncoast.io`.
 As you remember we had to tell our registrar our list of DNS servers.
 This is where that is critical.
 With that list of DNS servers the request for `suncoast.io` is sent to